-All applicants must meet the following requirements for consideration for the Physician Assistant Program:
+All applicants must meet the following requirements for admission into the Nutrition & Dietetics program:

-- Minimum cumulative science GPA of 3.0 based on a 4.0 scale;
+- Preferred prerequisite GPA of 3.0 based on a 4.0 scale

-- A one-page personal statement describing why you wish to become a physician assistant (CASPA Narrative).
+- One page personal statement describing why you wish to pursue this field

 If you earned a bachelor's degree in a country where English is not the official language and English is not your first language, you must submit scores from the Test of English as a Foreign Language (TOEFL) OR the International English Language Testing System (IELTS) or Pearson PTE that are no more than two years old.
 In general, a TOEFL score of 100 (Internet-based version) or an IELTS score of 7.5 or Pearson PTE score of 68 is sufficient to demonstrate the requisite proficiency in English for admission into the College of Health Professions academic programs.